 You may think you have 1000 assets, but after auditing, you could discover that only 800 are usable.

 Going through your library with a keen eye will help you determine what should remain and what should not.
+You could also use an IT asset discovery tool.

 Choose your DAM provider